 Profound Medical to Present at the 43rd Annual Cowen Health Care Conference

-/EIN News/ -- TORONTO, March 01, 2023 (GLOBE NEWSWIRE) -- Profound Medical Corp.
-(NASDAQ:PROF; TSX:PRN) (“Profound” or the “Company”), a commercial-stage medical device company that develops and markets customizable, incision-free therapies for the ablation of diseased tissue, today announced that its CEO and Chairman, Arun Menawat, will present an update on the Company’s business at the 43rd Annual Cowen Health Care Conference on Wednesday, March 8, 2023 at 9:10 a.m.
+TORONTO, March 01, 2023 (GLOBE NEWSWIRE) -- Profound Medical Corp.
+PROFPRN ("Profound" or the "Company"), a commercial-stage medical device company that develops and markets customizable, incision-free therapies for the ablation of diseased tissue, today announced that its CEO and Chairman, Arun Menawat, will present an update on the Company's business at the 43rd Annual Cowen Health Care Conference on Wednesday, March 8, 2023 at 9:10 a.m.
 Eastern Time.

 The presentation will be broadcast live and archived on the Company's website at www.profoundmedical.com under "Webcasts" in the Investors section.